 DOC is working with the NZ Cruise Association and Cruise Lines International Association (CLIA) to reduce the amount of light from cruise ships and advise crews on what to do when dazzled birds land on their ships.

-“Bright lights on cruise ships are an issue in the Hauraki Gulf because we have a high number of seabird species that fly at night,” says Graeme Taylor.
+“Bright lights on cruise ships is an issue in the Hauraki Gulf because we have a high number of seabird species that fly at night,” says Graeme Taylor.

 “This includes mature seabirds foraging for food and young birds departing from their breeding colonies on their first trip to sea.”